UPCOMING AWARDS FOR 2021-2022:

 To be considered for the prize, candidates must submit a 10-page dissertation prospectus and a CV to email@example.com.
 A letter of recommendation from the student’s advisor should be sent to the same address, with the student’s name and award name in the subject line.

 These materials should be emailed to:

-The amount of the award is $500.
-The prize will be announced at the beginning of the Spring 2021 semester.
+The amount of the award is $1000.
+The prize will be announced in the middle of the Spring 2022 semester.

 Natalie Haziza, “Traces of Absence: How the trauma of the Yemenite, Mizrachi and Balkan Children Affair is present in photographs and home movies”